anyaevostinar/anyaevostinar.github.io/classes/201-s26/syllabus.md

 * **Engagement credits** There is a great benefit to you to fully and authentically engage with the course content in and out of class time.
 To encourage this engagement while providing some flexibility, the course has an "engagement credit" system.
 You will need a specific number of engagement credits to earn a specific grade (shown in the list below).
 You can earn these credits in many ways, but the main way is through completing the preparatory work and attending (and engaging with class).
 You may earn 1 credit for completely preparatory work satisfactorily and 1 credit for attending and engaging effectively in class.
 There may be additional ways to earn engagement credits during the term as well.

-* **Homework deliverables** There will be weekly(ish) homework assignments during the term, some of which you'll complete individually and some with a partner.
+* **Homework deliverables** There will be weekly(ish) homework assignments during the term, which you'll submit individually.
 The homework deliverables allow you to practice some of the key learning objectives in this course -- particularly those focused on writing and organizing larger programs.
 These contribute to your final grade according to the *specifications grading* scale outlined below.
-You will have the opportunity to revise these *individually* (regardless of whether they were originally individual or paired assignments), as detailed below.
+You will have the opportunity to revise these as detailed below.

 * **In-class exams** Some of the learning objectives for the course can't be measured through programming assignments.
 Instead, your mastery of these objectives will be assessed via in-class exams (dates specified on the schedule).
-There is a [specific list of learning objectives](exams-overview) that you should demonstrate your mastery of on these quizzes, and most objectives will appear on at least two exams, though often more.
+There is a [specific list of learning objectives](exams-overview) that you should demonstrate your mastery of on these exams, and all objectives will appear on at least two exams, though often more.
 This means that you have multiple chances to demonstrate your understanding, and where you are with each objective at the end of the term is what will matter for your grade.
 I realize this is different than how you are probably used to having exams, so we'll discuss this more in class and throughout the term.
 There are also more details below.

 ### Grading Scale